romgrm/flutter_cache_strategy/README.md

 ![image](/example/assets/images/asyncOrCache_without_european_food.png)

 <br>
-There are no more European meals as this box has been cleaned of the cache but the Indian meals are still present as they are stored in a different box.
+There are no more European meals since this box has been cleaned of the cache but the Indian meals are still present as they are stored in a different box.

 ## Articles / Resources 📚

-This package is the completion of that [article](https://medium.com/@romaingreaume/implementing-a-cache-strategy-in-your-flutter-app-5db3e316e7c9) who I wrote.
+This package is the completion of that [article](https://medium.com/@romaingreaume/implementing-a-cache-strategy-in-your-flutter-app-5db3e316e7c9) I wrote.
 ## Pull requests ⬇️
 Pull requests are welcome, I'm a beginner so don't hesitate if you see any corrections.

 ## Additional information